aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

 # Extract  AWS Lambda by AWS Step Functions SDK integrations
-This project is the CDK implementation of ['Extract Send Message'](https://serverlessland.com/refactoring-serverless/extract-send-message) pattern.
-It shows how can you use Lambda Destination in CDK to send message asynchronously to SQS and make the application topology explicit.
+This project is the CDK implementation of ['Extract Send Message'](https://serverlessland.com/refactoring-serverless/extract-send-message) serverless refactoring.
+It shows how can you use a Lambda Destination in CDK instead of sending a message from your Lambda function code.
+The refactoring reduces application code and makes the application topology explicit.

 ## How it works
-BakePizza Lambda processes incoming request and then sends message to SQS for downstream processing.
+The `bakePizza` Lambda function processes incoming request and then sends message to SQS for downstream processing.

-The code will deploy 2 versions of this Lambda:
+The CDK code deploys 2 versions of this Lambda:
-- bakePizza_original: Here the Lambda publishes message to SQS from code.
+- `bakePizza_original`: Here the Lambda publishes message to SQS from code.
-- bakePizza_refactored: Only contains application logic.
+- `bakePizza_refactored`: Only contains application logic.
 Message sending is extracted from Lambda and wired in CDK

 ---
 ## Deploy the infrastructure